Colon Classification

 Editions of this version of CC also introduced the concept of Rounds and Levels to remove the severe rigidity.

-1.1.1 The postulational approach: The universe of subjects as represented by documents is multidimensional.
+1.1.1 The postulational approach: The universe of subjects as represented by documents is multi-dimensional.
 However, the documents can be arranged on the library shelves only in a linear manner.
 It is difficult to arrange the multidimensional universe of subjects in an uni-dimensional way.
-To overcome this difficulty Ranganathan resorted to the postulational approach.
+To overcome this difficulty, Ranganathan resorted to the postulational approach.

 1.1.2.1 Personality: Personality covers manifestations of wholeness, for example, chemical compounds, plants and animals and parts of them, languages religions, etc. The other Fundamental Categories are attributes of Personality.